pog87/FakeNodes/README.md

 ![fig2](runge_lebesgue.png)

-In the next notebooks, we will show the treatment of two classical phenomena in polynomial interpolation: the [Runge effect](https://en.wikipedia.org/wiki/Runge%27s_phenomenon) effect and the [Gibbs effect](https://en.m.wikipedia.org/wiki/Gibbs_phenomenon#Solutions) effect.
+In the next notebooks, we will show the treatment of two classical phenomena in polynomial interpolation: the [Runge effect](https://en.wikipedia.org/wiki/Runge%27s_phenomenon) and the [Gibbs effect](https://en.m.wikipedia.org/wiki/Gibbs_phenomenon#Solutions).

 ![fig3](gibbs_interp2.png)